Skip to content

 Cross-disciplinary Methodologies and Advanced Data Analysis

-Prospective students wishing to apply for funding under the Cross-disciplinary Methodologies and Advanced Data Analysis pathway should submit an application for an Arts and Humanities PhD or a Law PhD, depending on which department their project would be based in.
+Prospective students wishing to apply for funding under the Cross-disciplinary Methodologies and Advanced Data Analysis pathway should apply for a Social Sciences PhD or a Law PhD, depending on which department their project would be based in.

 Economic & Social History

-Prospective students wishing to apply for funding under the Economic & Social History pathway should submit an application for an Arts and Humanities PhD.
+Prospective students wishing to apply for funding under the Economic & Social History pathway should apply for a Social Sciences PhD.

 Living in a Digital Society

-Prospective students wishing to apply for funding under the Living in a Digital Society pathway should submit an application for an Arts and Humanities PhD or a Law PhD, depending on which department their project would be based in.
+Prospective students wishing to apply for funding under the Living in a Digital Society pathway should submit an application for a Social Sciences PhD or a Law PhD, depending on which department their project would be based in.

 Socio-Legal Studies